Dynamic positioning: Power and propulsion systems

-To maintain position azimuth thrusters (electric, L-drive or Z-drive) bow thrusters, stern thrusters, water jets, rudders and propellers are used.
-DP ships are usually at least partially diesel-electric, as this allows a more flexible set-up and is better able to handle the large changes in power demand, typical for DP operations.
+To maintain position azimuth thrusters (electric, L-drive or Z-drive) bow thrusters, stern thrusters, water jets, rudders, and propellers are used.
+DP ships are usually at least partially diesel-electric, as this allows a more flexible setup and better handles the large changes in power demand typical of DP operations.
 These fluctuations may be suitable for hybrid operation.
 An LNG-powered platform supply vessel started operation in 2016 with a 653 kWh/1600 kW battery acting as spinning reserve during DP2, saving 15-30% fuel.
 The 154-meter North Sea Giant has combined 3 powerpacks, switchboards and 2 MWh batteries to operate in DP3 using only one engine, keeping the engine load between 60% and 80%.

-The set-up depends on the DP class of the ship.
+The setup depends on the ship's DP class.
 A Class 1 can be relatively simple, whereas the system of a Class 3 ship is quite complex.
-On Class 2 and 3 ships, all computers and reference systems should be powered through a UPS.
+On Class 2 and 3 ships, all computers and reference systems should be powered through an UPS.

 International Maritime Organization class requirements

-Based on IMO (International Maritime Organization) publication 645 the Classification Societies have issued rules for Dynamic Positioned Ships described as Class 1, Class 2 and Class 3.
+Based on IMO (International Maritime Organization) publication 64,5 the Classification Societies have issued rules for Dynamic Positioned Ships described as Class 1, Class 2, and Class 3.